pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 [See an example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/gcp-values.yaml).

 !!!
 Warning
-    - If you have not created a Managed CloudSQL instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+    - If you have not created a Managed CloudSQL instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml and remove the `cloudsqlAuthProxy` fields.
 This setup is **not recommended in production environments**.
     - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.